-- The average one-way commute in Suffolk takes 28.4 minutes.
+The average one-way commute in Suffolk takes 28.4 minutes.
 That's longer than the US average of 26.4 minutes.

-- How people in Suffolk get to work:
+How people in Suffolk get to work:

-- o 85.5% drive their own car alone

-- o 8.7% carpool with others

-- $\circ$ 3.4% work from home

-- o 0.372% take public transit

-- $\circ$ $\,$ 0.956% walk to work

-- 1.44% of households do not own a car.
+- Driving Alone: Approximately 85.5% of workers drive their own cars to work. - Carpooling: About 8.7% of commuters carpool with others. - Working from Home: Around 3.4% of workers have the flexibility to work from home. - Mass Transit: A small percentage (0.2%) of commuters use mass transit options. - 1.44% of households do not own a car.

 Franklin - People in Franklin have a shorter commuter time than the normal US worker.
+The average commute time in Franklin is 25.9 minutes.
 Additionally, 1.51% of the workforce have "super commutes" in excess of 90 minutes.

-- The average one-way commute in Franklin is 24.3 minutes.
+• The average one-way commute in Franklin is 24.3 minutes.

-- How people in Franklin get to work:
+How people in Franklin get to work:

-- ${\circ}$ ~~ 86.8% driver in their car alone

-- ${\circ}$ 5.02% carpool with others

-- ${\odot}$ $\,$ 2.54% walk to work

-- ${\circ}$ 3.53% work from home

-- 0.5% take public transit

-- 3.62% of households do not own a car.
+- Driving Alone: Approximately 87.8% of commuters drive their own cars to work. - Carpooling: About 6.4% of workers carpool with others. - Working from Home: Around 3.4% of individuals work from home. - Mass Transit: A small percentage (0.3%) use mass transit for their daily commute. - 3.62% of households do not own a car.